Geoff Walden

 BerghofAK1.jpg (76696 bytes)

-This covered balcony appears below the roof peak in this view, which was taken from down off the hill in front of the house.
-The wooden walkway that made its way down this hillside was the beginning of the path for Hitler's daily walk to the Mooslahnerkopf Teehaus(period postcard in author's collection)
+These two views were taken from down off the hill in front of the house.
+The wooden walkway that made its way down this hillside was the beginning of the path for Hitler's daily walk to the Mooslahnerkopf Teehaus(left - U.S. National Archives, RG242EB-11-11A; right - courtesy Harry von Gebhardt)

 BerghofStaircase1.jpg (130402 bytes)